Safety orders and custody deadlines come first.

 New Jersey's palimony and cohabitation-agreement rules are not limited by gender.
 The same core questions apply: Was there a support promise?
 When was it made?
 Is it written and signed?
 Are there property, contribution, or estate-planning facts that create separate claims?
 Independent counsel is no longer required for enforceability after Moynihan v.
 Lynch (2022), but separate counsel for each partner remains prudent.
 For couples who later married or entered a civil union, counsel also reviews whether the cohabitation period affects divorce, property, support, or estate-planning issues.
 The practical advice is the same for any unmarried couple: put financial expectations in writing and sign them, consider separate counsel, coordinate estate planning, and avoid relying on informal promises.

-NJ recognizes civil marriages only -- religious or cultural ceremonies that aren't combined with a civil marriage license don't produce civil marital status.
+NJ recognizes civil marriages only: religious or cultural ceremonies that aren't combined with a civil marriage license don't produce civil marital status.
 Parties who participated in religious-only ceremonies are legally cohabitants, not spouses, and the post-2010 palimony framework applies.
 Common situations: foreign religious marriages not registered civilly; religious ceremonies without civil license; common-law marriages from other states (NJ doesn't recognize common-law marriage formed in NJ but recognizes valid common-law marriages from other states).

 Religious, cultural, foreign, and common-law-marriage issues require careful fact review.
 New Jersey civil marital status generally depends on a valid civil marriage, while a religious or cultural ceremony alone may leave the parties legally unmarried for divorce, equitable distribution, alimony, inheritance, and benefits purposes.
 New Jersey does not create a common-law marriage from cohabitation inside New Jersey, although a marriage validly formed elsewhere may raise recognition questions.
 If the parties are not civilly married, the palimony and cohabitation-agreement framework may apply, along with property-based theories such as contract, unjust enrichment, constructive trust, resulting trust, partition, or quantum meruit.
 Anyone relying on a non-civil ceremony should speak with counsel about a civil marriage, written cohabitation agreement, estate-planning documents, and parentage documents where children are involved.